JamieCzuy/math_services/README.md

 4. These don't feel like class based views.
 But maybe since we are going to pre-compute the values maybe they are.
 For now let's go with functional based views.

 5. For all text that a user might see we could be using Django utils translation - gettext_lazy (often mapped to "_").
 Not going to do that now, just a thought.

+6. For the Triplet Service it looks like we cannot pre-load the database.

 ## Tools and Packages